I worked from home last year – what can I claim?

 Who can use this method?

-You must have kept records which show the amount you spend on expenses, depreciating assets you buy and use while working from home and or work-related use for your expenses and depreciating assets
+If you have kept records which show the amount you spent, depreciating assets you buy and use while working from home and or work-related use for your expenses and depreciating assets

 How does it work?